nanxstats/nanx.me/content/_index.md

-I'm a data scientist working on clinical development and research software engineering at [Genentech](https://www.gene.com/) in the SF Bay Area.
+I'm a data scientist working on clinical development and research software engineering at [Genentech](https://www.gene.com/) in the San Francisco Bay Area.

 My work shapes how statistical methods become reliable software, and how that software clears regulatory review with transparency